RSAHETIYA/Interactive-Devices-Final-Project/README.md

 ![internal](/imgs/internal_view.jpg)
 ![bothNoTop](https://user-images.githubusercontent.com/112603386/207701128-3e72a2a3-2f06-410e-983f-fbf2c40d9311.jpeg)

-Next we use an mpr121 capacitive touch sensor attached  With all the alligator clips attached to our copper 2D piano keys, we are ready to test.
+Next we use an mpr121 capacitive touch sensor.
+With all the alligator clips attached to our copper 2D piano keys, we are ready to test.
+During the testing process we tweaked our code mutiple times to account for different issues.
+While the pianos worked perfectly fine by themselves, there did seem to be an issue with sending data between both.
+Originally during our previous testing phase, we had used UDP with a deidcated reciever and transmitter.
+However, one we had both pianos transmitting and recieving, there turned out to be some issues as it is difficult under the UDP protocol to send and recieve at the same time.
+This is due to the fact that both pianos are essentially clients and servers.
+To remedy this, we switched to using the MQTT protocol as Cornell has a dedicated broker which can handle all intermediary communication.

 https://user-images.githubusercontent.com/112603386/207701316-f26428f6-9e98-4399-bb6e-1b2f7bd7c155.mp4